j9t/little-books/manuscript/html-css-frameworks.md

 ## Attributes of a Good Framework

 Now, what is a “good” framework?
 What does a framework have that we want to use?
-What constitutes the framework we may want to build?
+What constitutes the framework we want to build?
 I’ve thought about and worked with and discussed this question many times.

 In a professional or expert context, “good” usually refers to quality.
 We can establish this for frameworks as well.
 A framework should, especially when it’s an external one, meet the highest applicable quality standards.